Plumbing Permits: When Required, How to Apply & What It Costs

 Massachusetts Up to $1,000 per day

-Beyond fines, you may receive a stop-work order, be required to open walls so inspectors can verify hidden work, and be forced to redo non-compliant portions — all at your expense.
+Beyond fines, you may receive a stop-work order, be required to open walls so inspectors can verify hidden work, and be forced to redo non-compliant portions, all at your expense.
+Repeat offenders in some jurisdictions can be banned from receiving new permits for months.
+Many of these issues overlap with broader plumbing code compliance violations.

 Impact on Your Home Sale